 The algorithm is constantly matching criteria, which we’ll discuss later, to help send your most qualified potential customers to your door.

-Ready to learn how Google My Business works?
+Ready to learn how Google Business Profiles work?

-Google My Business is an online platform and website you can build within Google’s own ecosystem.
+Google Business Profiles are an online platform you can build within Google’s own ecosystem.
 In some ways, it’s similar to creating a Facebook page.
 Except it lives within Google search.

-Once you’ve registered business and optimized your Google My Business profile, it allows Google to recommend your business to people who are searching for products and services your business offers.
+Once you’ve registered business and optimized your Google Business Profile, it allows Google to recommend your business to people who are searching for products and services your business offers.

-A great example of the power of Google My Business is within the restaurant industry.
+A great example of this is within the restaurant industry.

 The last time you traveled to a new city and you were looking for suggestions for a great restaurant, you probably did a quick Google to see options near you, right?